 We normally recommend that students begin thinking about an internship or co-op during the first semester of their Sophomore year.
 Students in eligible majors interested in the Professional Co-op program managed by the Career & Co-op Center will receive notification of information sessions about the program during the Spring of their first year.

-Visit the Internships and Co-ops section of our website.
-You can also find internship and co-op postings on CareerLINK, our online job search network as well as other job search sites.
+You can find internship and co-op postings on CareerLINK, our online job search network as well as other job search sites.
 Talking with a career counselor can be a good start.
 Finally, check with your faculty members for advice and recommendations.

-For an overview of the steps involved in the application process, visit our website's Internships and Co-ops link and the information in Internships, Co-ops and Other Experiential Education Opportunities: An Overview.
+For an overview of the steps involved in the application process, visit our Internships and Co-ops link and the information in Internships, Co-ops and Other Experiential Education Opportunities: An Overview.

 Not all internships provide academic credit.
 Before proceeding with the application process, find out exactly what form of compensation is provided (e.g., academic credit, stipend, salary, etc.)